 Online learning can be very isolating and students can quickly become disinterested.
 With this collaborative learning approach, students shift from passive receivers of information to active participants dispensing knowledge.
 As the task of understanding a concept falls on their shoulders, students also become more accountable and therefore, pay more attention in class.

 This type of active learning demands students to engage in a sophisticated form of thinking.
 By participating in discussions, students develop critical thinking and evaluative skills.
-Unlike rote learning, where learners just unquestioningly absorb the content, students here deduct viable conclusions collectively, and independently from their instructors.
+Unlike rote learning, where learners just unquestioningly absorb the content and memorize information based on repetition, students here deduct viable conclusions collectively, and independently from their instructors.
 Not only do students learn better but teachers also have their burden shared.

 Benefits of Peer learning